Jasper2-0/NMNT-Lab-2/README.md

 ### Midi-controllers into Open Frameworks

 Before we get into the intrecacies of shaders, let's look at how OpenFrameworks works.
 It's a framework written in C++, which means it gets compiled into machinecode when compiling.
-This is what gives it it tremendous speed (compared to say Processing, although their OpenGL support has improved over the past few releases).
+This is what gives it its speed (compared to say Processing, although their OpenGL support has improved over the past few releases).
 However, it also presents a problem, its compile-view-tweak-compile cycle is notably longer than Processing, and that makes it slow to tweak stuff while you're experimenting.

 In order to have some parameters to tweak, I figured I could use one of my MIDI controllers.
 I normally use these for tweaking the parameters of soft-synths (VST's), but why wouldn't they be suited for manipulating the values of shaders?

-OpenFrameworks has support
+OpenFrameworks has support for sending and receiving OSC (Open Sound Control) data thru OfxOSC, so I included that external library when generating the project using the project generation.

+All that was left was to find a way to get my MIDI data into a proper OSC format...

 #### Enter the Osculator
-Osculator is a neat OSX based piece of software that helps with the translation of incoming midi data to
+Osculator is a neat OSX based piece of software that helps with the translation of incoming midi data to OSC data.
+It translates incoming midi data of any configured device and allows the user to determine how this data should be pased along as OSC.
+One of the nicer things about OSC, being a modern protocol that it's not tied to 7 bits of data like MIDI is, this means that controller data is from my MIDI controller as a normalized value (between 0 and 1), which makes it convenient to control paramters with.

+#### OSC into OpenFrameworks
+I used a Novation Launchcontrol as my midicontroller.
+It has 16 knobs that output midi CC values as well as 8 push pads and several control buttons.
+All midi assignments can be re-assigned thru provided software, but as I was only using the 16 knobs, I stayed with their default midi CC values.

+With OSC properly set up, it was just a matter of putting OSC data into appropriate float variables that I defined.
+An array would have also sufficed, but the control data needed to be passed from OF to the shader as well.
+In this case having a 1 to 1 relation between the OSC message, OF float, and Shaderfloat was a convenient way of setting things up, although you incur a lost of copy-paste code.

 ### Vertex Shader